Hessel Observer Framework

 What is the Hessel Observer Framework?

 The Hessel Observer Framework (HOF) consists of several C++ software libraries.
-All code is pure C++ and there is no protability issues.
+All code is pure C++ and thus easy to port.

-The HOF Observer library implements the Case Observer Automata modeling language.
-The Observer Automata observes and reports behavior of a monitored system that it gets in the for of traps.
-The traps are defined by the application, thus the observer language has maximal flexibility.
-The Case in COAml is a technique to separate different instances.
-In an instance it is possible to set timers etc. As the COAml support workflows (and parallel workflows) the instances includes several states that are linked together.
+The HOF Observer library implements a unique Observer Automata modeling language.
+The Observer Automata observes and reports behavior of a monitored system from which it gets "traps".
+These traps are defined by the application, thus the observer language has maximal flexibility.
+The language is a blend of Petri-Nets and UML.
+As Petri-Nets the observer language works with tokens called items that can been seen as processes that carries its own data.
+The language supports parallel workflows, i.e., several items that are linked together such that they can be joined.

-The library is selfcontained such that it only reference interfaces that is define itself.
+The library is self-contained such that it only reference interfaces that is define by it self.
 The Utilities are, e.g., implementations of storage and timers.
 There is an example implementation that is possible to use as default.
-Otherwise the upplication using the Hessel Observer Framework is free to implement The observer specification is given to the HOF Observer library in an intermediate format specified by the Hessel Observer Framework.
+Otherwise the application using the Hessel Observer Framework is free to implement its own utilities.
+The observer specification is given to the HOF Observer library in an intermediate format specified by the Hessel Observer Framework.

 The HOF Test Case Generation library implements a test case generation algorithm based on a user specified coverage criterion (i.e., an observer) and an external model implementing the needed interfaces.
-For test of the library an model implementation has been made.
+For test of the library a model implementation has been made.
 This model should be replaced by an implementaion that use the model type from which test cases should be generated, e.g., UML, SyncML, SDL, or timed automata (as in UPPAAL).
-Basically the successor function is needed and that the model generated the traps for the observer.
+Basically a state "successor" function is needed and that the model generate traps for the observer.
 The HOF Test Case Generation library is dependent on the HOF Observer and the HOF Coverage libraries.

-The HOF Coverage library is used by the HOF Test Case Generation library to store the state of the coverage efficiently.
+The HOF Coverage library is used by the HOF Test Case Generation library to store the state of the coverage, i.e., observer state and "ticked off" coverage.
+The library is able to compare different coverage efficiently.
 There are also a set of example implementations and test case libraries.

 Use Today

 There are currently two projects that using the Hessel Observer Framework.
-First there is a redesign of the test case generation tool UPPAAL CoVer (2.0).
-Second a new project has started where the Hessel Observer Framework will be used in the xTrade Alarm Server, by Xware.
-Both are work in progress.
+First there is a redesign of the test case generation tool UPPAAL CoVer (a.k.a.
+2.0).
+This is work in progress, which has currently low priority.

 In this project all libraries are used except the example implementations.
 The model type is timed automata and UPPAAL's verification engine is used.
 No utilities library is needed as the model checker saves the states and coverage itself.
 There is no persistence or real timer that is needed.